 There was a funny and curious expression that I heard used in the past about this rite of passage or trek away from home: It’s time to sew some wild oats!
 The idiom basically means to indulge in a period of irresponsible behavior.
 Any parent would be naive not to think that college life holds many temptations and opportunities for sordid experimentation, in addition to the supposed education/learning that should be taking place.

-That being said, I still believe in the goodness of our young adults.
+I still believe in the goodness of our young adults.
 I hold that the young people today have some very unique challenges that earlier generations never had—accompanied by various special graces—as they live in today’s world.
 Kudos to those students who study diligently, participate in sports or other activities, and even may work part-time or full time jobs while at college!

 I humbly take this time to give you a few words of advice, with my hope that you ponder what I have to say.
 Like any good parent (after all, I am a spiritual father), my words are intended with love and genuine concern for your well-being: